jhirvioja/jamilla-fe/README.md

 ## Local Deployment

 Backend can be found at a [different repo](https://github.com/jhirvioja/jamilla-be) and is advised to deploy first.
-Take the backend address and add it to `next.config.js` env-settings as `API_URL`.
+Take the backend address and add it to `next.config.js` env-settings as `NEXT_PUBLIC_API_URL`.

 For the frontend: